 Non-participating community members damage the functionality of a Decentralized Autonomous Organization.
 It turns out that only a small percentage of MakerDAO users participate in the voting.

 Another problem is that some DAOs use a voting system where the weight of a vote is determined by the number of tokens delegated to the protocol.
-This means that any DAO member with a large number of coins can prevail over other members of the community, even if they’re in the majority.
+This means that any DAO member with a large number of coins can prevail over other members of the communities, even if they’re in the majority.

 Another aspect concerns the decentralized nature of DAOs.
 Many DAOs operate on fully decentralized blockchains such as the Ethereum network, Cosmos, Solana, and Cardano.
 In the event of a successful breach of the protocols, it’s impossible to stop the attackers and prevent the movement of assets.
 This means that they can freely withdraw funds from the pool of a compromised decentralized protocol.
 These risks are outlined in legal agreements, so always read the platform’s terms of use before working with it.